khalidbelhadj/interpreter/README.md

     - This was a bit sketchy, maybe go over how types are passed to the evaluator.
 Might be useful in the future for other things.
 - [x] Negative numbers
 - [ ] Start implementing test cases
+- [ ] BUG: @invalid-annotations Annotations can be invalid, such as undefined struct
+- [ ] HACK: @empty-spans Remove empty spans
+- [ ] HACK: @ambiguous-slice-literal Array/slice literals are hard to tell apart
 - [ ] Stack trace on panic in evaluation
     - Distinguish between user and compiler errors
-- [ ] Fix spans being more accurate
-    - Remove Span::empty
 - [ ] Make strings more concrete
     - array of chars?
 How do we represent them?
     - multiline, special chars, utf-8 or whatever